mlswg/mls-architecture/draft-ietf-mls-architecture.md

 All the parameters in the KeyPackage are signed with the signature private key corresponding to the credential.

-As noted above, users may own multiple clients, each with their own keying material.
-Clients may also want to support many protocol versions and ciphersuites.
-As such, there may be multiple entries stored by each user.
+The Delivery Service is responsible for ensuring that each KeyPackage is only served once, with the possible exception of a "last resort" KeyPackage that's specially designated by the client to be used multiple times.
+As noted in the previous section, users may own multiple clients, each with their own keying material.
+Clients may also want to support multiple protocol versions and ciphersuites.
+As such, there may be multiple entries stored by each user for a mix of protocol versions, ciphersuites, and end-user devices.
+The Delivery Service should provide the minimum number of KeyPackages necessary to satisfy a request.

 When a client wishes to establish a group, it first contacts the Delivery Service to request a KeyPackage for each other client, authenticates the